ryanzec/nucleus-react/README.md

+**UPDATE: I have made my decision a lot quick than I thought and I will be going through with my original rewrite plan instead of using Bootstrap as a foundational piece.
+You can follow that work on the ryanzec/nucleus-react/0.8.0 branch which will be done when most if not all components are done and tested on Chrome.
+The version after that will focus on other browsers testing and writing up more documentation / examples.**

 **NOTE: This rewrite is an experiment.
 This rewrite was done because the initial interation of this framework was done and I was going to be starting from scratch anyways and I needed bootstrap 4 components for other stuff I was doing that was moving to a bootstrap based styling so figure I would take a weekend and do this and use it as a starting point for my other work.
 I can't say right now whether or not the bootstrap related code will remain in this framework, that will depend on a number of factors however it will probably be more clear towards the end of June at the latest.**

 # Nucleus React